Powered by SchoolDash

 Tor Bridge High is a non-selective academy.
 It has about 1,170 boys and girls aged between 11 and 18.
 In November 2021 the school was rated ‘Good’ by Ofsted.

-Particular strengths include Representation, Finances, Environment and Admissions.
-Relative weaknesses include Attendance, Attainment, Progress and Sixth form.
+Particular strengths include Representation, Admissions, Environment and Destinations.
+Relative weaknesses include Attendance and Progress.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.